-I’ve never been in a thrift store that didn’t have some kind of discount system.
+I’ve never been to a thrift store that didn’t have some kind of discount system.

 And it isn’t just thrift store either.
 You can find them at yard sales, flea markets, and even consignment stores.

 All you have to do is ask.